 - 1 John 3:15 “Anyone who hates his brother is a murderer, and you know that no murderer has eternal life in him.”
 Inclusionism: “Everyone has eternal life in them; they just don’t know it.”

 Inclusion appeals to some because it comes wrapped in borrowed ribbons of grace.
-But don’t be fooled – the involuntary union of inclusionism is a hideous distortion of God’s love for humanity.
+But don’t be fooled – the involuntary union of inclusionism is a hideous distortion of God’s love.
 Jesus died to set you free and that freedom includes the freedom to choose.
 Thankfully, inclusionism is easily recognized as a counterfeit for it doesn’t fit with scripture.
 Indeed, scripture refutes it again and again, as we have seen.
 (If you can think of other scriptures refuting inclusionism, let us know below.)